 Let’s face it—shots can hurt.
 And when your child gets vaccinated, her discomfort might well last longer than that brief needle stick.
 The immune response triggered by many vaccines can cause irritability, soreness, fatigue, loss of appetite, fever, or, in rare cases, febrile seizures (which, while scary, are typically harmless).

 All of that is why, for many years, children were given Tylenol (acetaminophen) or ibuprofen during or shortly after a vaccination.
-But recent studies suggest that parents should give their children such pain reducers only if they exhibit symptoms.
+However, recent studies suggest that parents should give their children such pain reducers only if they exhibit symptoms.

 Studies show that painkillers may make vaccines less effective